DETAILED ACTION

 Under the 2019 PEG, a conclusion that an additional element is insignificant extra-solution activity in Step 2A should be re-evaluated in Step 2B.
 In this case, the claims do not include additional steps and/or elements appended to the judicial exception that are sufficient to amount to significantly more than the judicial exception(s) for the following reasons:

 As discussed above, the claim does not recite any additional steps/elements that amount to significantly more than the judicial exception.
-In addition, a review of the specification teaches routine and conventional computer systems and architecture (including a data acquisition module) [0058-0060, Figure 2] for performing the additional steps discussed above.
-Therefore, even upon reconsideration, there is nothing unconventional with regards to the above non-abstract steps and elements being claimed.
+In addition, a review of the specification teaches routine and conventional computer systems and architecture (including a data acquisition module) [0058-0060, Figure 2] for acquiring and processing the claimed data as discussed above.
+Therefore, even upon reconsideration, there is nothing unconventional with regards to the above non-abstract steps/elements being claimed.
 See MPEP 2106.05(d)(Part II).
 Thus, the independent claim(s) as a whole do not amount to significantly more than the exception itself.
 Therefore, the claim(s) is/are not patent eligible.
 [Step 2B: NO].

 Dependent Claims